-Vegan White Bean Mash with garlic, rosemary and chives, a delicious side dish that is packed with protein and fibre and is low in fat.
-It is also a great alternative to the mashed potatoes, or can be served as a spread with toast.
-Keto, gluten free, low calorie, low carb, high protein.
+Vegan White Bean Mash with garlic, rosemary and spring onions, a simple and delicious side dish that is packed with protein and fibre.
+It is also a great alternative to the mashed potatoes, or can be served as a healthy party dip with toast, crostini or bruschetta.
+Bonus point, it’s gluten free, low calorie, high protein.

-Heat up the oil in a pan, add the rosemary sprig, minced garlic and tomato paste, and cook for about 30 seconds.
+- Heat up the oil in a pan, add the rosemary sprig, minced garlic and tomato puree, and cook for about 30 seconds.

-Add the beans and leave to cook for about 5 minutes, the beans will soak up the flavours coming from garlic, rosemary and tomato paste.
+- Add the beans and leave to cook for about 5 minutes, the beans will soak up the flavours coming from garlic, rosemary and tomato puree

 How much mash do you get from a tin of beans?

-Vegan White Bean Mash with garlic, rosemary and chives, a delicious side dish that is packed with protein and fibre and is low in fat.
-It is also a great alternative to the mashed potatoes, or can be served as a spread with toast.
-Vegan, gluten free, low calorie, low carb, high protein.
+Vegan White Bean Mash with garlic, rosemary and spring onions, a simple and delicious side dish that is packed with protein and fibre.
+It is also a great alternative to the mashed potatoes, or can be served as a healthy party dip with toast, crostini or bruschetta.
+Bonus point, it's gluten free, low calorie, high protein.

 - 2 sprigs rosemary